Sonia DELAUNAY 1885-1979

 Sonia DELAUNAYProjet de couverture (Cover project), 1967Gouache and pencil on card -

-Sonia DELAUNAYRythme couleur (Color rythm), 1972Gouache on paper -
+Sonia DELAUNAYRythme couleur (Color rhythm), 1972Gouache on paper -

-Sonia DELAUNAYRythme couleur (Color rythm), 1973Oil on canvas -
+Sonia DELAUNAYRythme couleur (Color rhythm), 1973Oil on canvas -

-Sonia DELAUNAYRythme couleur (Color rythm), 1975Gouache and charcoal on paper
+Sonia DELAUNAYRythme couleur (Color rhythm), 1975Gouache and charcoal on paper

 Sonia Delaunay was born in Russia and arrived in France in 1905.
 She married Robert Delaunay in 1910.
 Their union was enhanced by mutual inspiration and joint research on movement and colour.
 They were both particularly interested in Eugène Chevreul’s colour theory published in 1839 entitled ‘The Law of Simultaneous Colour Contrast’.